SaadNaeem96/QHack-2021-XanaduAI/README.md

 - Secured a place in the top 80 for the qml challenges to receive a power up of $250 credits in AWS credits!
-- For the hackathon, worked on writing a wrapper for pennylane so that it may be more accessible/similar to classical machine leanring (keras)
+- For the hackathon, worked on writing a wrapper for pennylane so that it may be more accessible/similar to classical machine leanring.
+The essential idea was not having to deal with quantum circuits.

 Event description:
 ![image](img/qhack-banner.png)